Dobyns-Bennett High School

 Dobyns-Bennett High School is a high school (grades 9–12) in Kingsport, Tennessee, United States.
 It typically educates around 2,400 students, although enrollment for the 2022–23 academic year exceeded 2,500 students.

 As a part of Kingsport City Schools, students must be city residents paying city taxes to attend.
 Students that are not residents of the city may pay a tuition fee to attend.
 This tuition is collected to account for tax differences between county and city residents in order to help subsidize the cost of school programs and facilities.
 Dobyns-Bennett features a variety of programs for students of all academic levels.
 The many classes offered cater to many types of students who may want to attend technical schools or universities across the nation.

 Radio station

 Local radio station 90.3 FM WCSK is broadcast from Dobyns-Bennett.

-Fine Arts
+Fine arts

+As of 2026, the Dobyns-Bennett Band has remained active for 100 years.
+The band has competed in The Bands Of America Grand National Championships nine times.
+The band was invited to perform at the Macy's Thanksgiving Day Parade three times, the Rose Parade in Pasadena four times, and at First inauguration of Barack Obama in 2009.
+Additionally, the band was named Large High School Division and Fan Favorite titles in the inaugural Metallica Marching Band Competition in 2023.
+The band has received the John Philip Sousa Foundation Sudler Flag award and Sudler Shield awards.

-The Dobyns-Bennett Winterguard were the Scholastic A Class Champion at Winter Guard International World Championships in 2023.
-They earned a score of 98.915, the second highest score in Scholastic A Class history.
+The Dobyns-Bennett Winter guard was named Scholastic A Class Champion at Winter Guard International World Championships in 2023, earning a score of 98.915, the second highest score in Scholastic A Class history.